-The Kindergarten Readiness Literacy Inventory (KRLI), represented in Table 8 below, provides guidance to families, caregivers, and teachers as to what children should know and be able to do to be ready for Kindergarten.
-The Oklahoma Academic Standards for Pre-Kindergarten and Kindergarten are the basis for the KRLI.
-While mastery of these skills is not required, it is beneficial to work toward these skills during everyday routines with children.
+The Kindergarten Readiness Literacy Inventory (KRLI), represented in Table 8 below, provides guidance to families, caregivers, and teachers as to what children should know and be able to do to be ready for kindergarten.
+The Oklahoma Academic Standards for pre-kindergarten and kindergarten are the basis for the KRLI.
+While mastery of these skills is not required, to enter kindergarten, it is beneficial for families and caregivers to incorporate these skills into the everyday routines with children to support school readiness.

-Table 8.
+Table 1.
 Oklahoma Kindergarten Literacy Readiness Inventory

-Indicator Description of Kindergarten Readiness Skills Oklahoma Standards Recognizes familiar signs, words, or logos Child can "read" familiar signs or labels in their environment such as food labels or restaurant names. ■ PK.2PC.2 ■ K.2.PC.2 Holds a book correctly Child can hold a book right side up and turn pages one at a time from front to back. ■ PK.2PC.3 ■ K.2.PC.3 Writes first name and possibly last name with help Child can write and recognize their first name and possibly last name.
-Child responds to their name. ■ PK.2PC.1 ■ K.2.PC.1 Knows names of most upper- and lower-case letters Child can identify the letters in their name and other letters in the alphabet. ■ PK.2PC.1 ■ K.2.PWS.1 Knows some letter sounds Child can recognize the sounds of some letters. ■ PK.2.PWS.1 ■ K.2PW.3 Recognizes rhyming words Child can say rhyming words (such as cat, bat, sat) with help. ■ PK.2PA.2 ■ K.2PA.2 Recognizes the first sound in a word Child can say the first sound in a word such as /b/ in the word, ball . ■ PK.2PA.4 ■ K.2PA.3 Expresses ideas using pictures, shapes, and some letters Child can use pictures to express ideas such as drawing a circle to represent the sun.
-At this age, children may be using random letters to express ideas. ■ PK.2.W ■ K.3.W Demonstrates an interest in reading and writing Child can show an interest in reading and writing by choosing to read a book and drawing on paper. ■ PK.8 ■ K.8 https://sde.ok.gov/sites/ok.gov.sde/files/documents/files/Kindergarten%20ELA.pdf
+Indicator Description of Kindergarten Readiness Skills Oklahoma Standards Recognizes familiar signs, words, or logos Child can "read" familiar signs or labels in their environment such as food labels or restaurant names.
+PK.2PC.2 K.2.PC.2 Holds a book correctly Child can hold a book right side up and turn pages one at a time from front to back.
+PK.2PC.3 K.2.PC.3 Writes first name and possibly last name with help Child can write and recognize their first name and possibly last name.
+Child responds to their name.
+PK.2PC.1 K.2.PC.1 Knows names of most upper- and lower-case letters Child can identify the letters in their name and other letters in the alphabet.
+PK.2PC.1 K.2.PWS.1 Knows some letter sounds Child can recognize the sounds of some letters.
+PK.2.PWS.1 K.2PW.3 Recognizes rhyming words Child can say rhyming words (such as cat , bat , sat) with prompting.
+PK.2PA.2 K.2PA.2 Recognizes the first sound in a word Child can say the first sound in a word such as /b/ in the word, ball .
+PK.2PA.4 K.2PA.3 Expresses ideas using pictures, shapes, and some letters Child can use pictures to express ideas such as drawing a circle to represent the sun.
+At this age, children may be using random letters to express ideas.
+PK.2.W K.3.W Demonstrates an interest in reading and writing Child can show an interest in reading and writing by choosing to read a book and drawing on paper.
+PK.8 K.8